Myu-Unix/eth1_light_client_to_metamask/README.md

 This tutorial is intended to explain how to setup a local ETH1 light client using Geth and how to submit an Ethereum Tx to the mempool through it.

-This has the benefit that you do not rely on third-party infrastructure (i.e Infura) to access the Ethereum mempool.
+This has the benefit that you do not **fully**rely on third-party infrastructure (i.e Infura) to access the Ethereum mempool but your Light node is getting data from full nodes so a full node might be an even better option if you can spare the cash for a 1TB+ SSD.

 PR welcomed and no warranty, use it at your own risk.
 Always DYOR.